mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 The giant scuttlefish is a filter-feeder found deep in the atmosphere of gas giants, massing around 10-tons.
-It is an ectothermic invertebrate with low intelligence and has an amorphous, semi-transparent body trailing sticky tendrils over 100 metres long.
+It is an ectothermic invertebrate with low intelligence and has an amorphous, semi-transparent body trailing sticky tendrils over 100 meters long.
 Its sensory organs have a heightened ability to detect hydrocarbons, its primary source of nourishment.
 This includes the dense accumulation of liquid hydrogen that makes up starship fuel.
 Scuttlefish have been known to adhere to a